ahcombs/actdata/README.md

 #> 6           1           1
 ```

-We now have a list of the `{r} length(term_table_short)` identities
+We now have a list of the 8 identities included in all seven
-included in all seven dictionaries.
-Now we need the evaluation values
+dictionaries.
+Now we need the evaluation values for these terms.
+These
-for these terms.
-These are located in the dictionary objects.
-I will use
+are located in the dictionary objects.
+I will use the gender averaged
-the gender averaged datasets here.
+datasets here.

 ``` r
 # there are many valid ways to join datasets together.
 Here I will use the inner_join function from the dplyr package.